What Course Should I Take?

 DOT HAZMAT Training

-This is the certification required for shipping hazmat within the US.
-The training will cover how to work safely with hazardous materials and the basic requirements for DOT Hazmat Employee.
-This course contains a section with general awareness training regarding hazardous materials security.
-While the DOT does not have a requirement for the number of hours, this course takes 4 hours to complete.
+This is the certification required for shipping or transporting hazmat within the US.
+Our DOT Hazmat courses meet the requirements for general awareness, function-specific, safety, security awareness and in-depth security training as prescribed in Title 49 CFR, Part 172, Subpart H. While the DOT does not have a requirement for the number of hours, this course takes 4 hours to complete.

 Who should take this training?